philiprein/macos-setup/README.md

 ### Step 5: Homebrew Formulae, Casks, Mac App Store Apps & VSCode Extensions

 [Homebrew](https://brew.sh) is a package manager for macOS that allows you to install and update command line tools and applications.
 To install Homebrew, use [5a_homebrew.sh](./5a_homebrew.sh).
+Before running the script, it makes sense to give the Terminal application full disk access (System Settings -> Privacy & Security -> Full Disk Access), otherwise it will constantly ask you for permission to access different folders.
 This script checks if Homebrew was already installed.
 If not, it installs it.
 On Apple Silicon Macs, it appends the default Homebrew shell environment to `.zprofile` and `.bash_profile` to make sure that the default installation prefix `/opt/homebrew` is in your `$PATH`.

 [`mas`](https://github.com/mas-cli/mas) is a command line interface for the Mac App Store that allows you to install and update applications from the Mac App Store using the command line.